isomerpages/enterprisesg-wmo/_about-us/01-weights-and-measures-programme/b-the-accuracy-label.md

 ---
 ## About the ACCURACY Label

 The ACCURACY Label is attached on weighing and measuring instruments that are verified fit for trade use.
-A verification seal is also attached to prevent tampering of the instruments.

 | ![accuracy label](/images/about/accuracy_label.jpg) | ![blank2](images/about/blank2.png)| ![blank1](images/about/blank1.png) | ![blank1](images/about/blank1.png)